axiom-crypto/halo2-lib/halo2-base/README.md

 QuantumCell contains the following enum variants.

 - **Existing**:
     Assigns a value to the advice column that exists within the advice column.
 The value is an existing value from some previous part of your computation already in the advice column in the form of an `AssignedValue`.
-When you add an existing cell a into the table a new cell will be assigned into the advice column with value equal to the existing value.
+When you add an existing cell into the table a new cell will be assigned into the advice column with value equal to the existing value.
 An equality constraint will then be added between the new cell and the cell of a so the Verifier has a guarantee that these two cells are always equal.
     ```rust ignore
     QuantumCell::Existing(acell) => {
         self.advice.push(acell.value);